Editorial pour-over guide

 Where to start with pour-over coffee in Seoul

-Use this page for hand-drip and filter stops with a clear reason to exist, from public cupping rooms to hidden antique spaces and roastery cafes with real retail depth.
+Hand-drip and filter stops need a clear reason to exist: public cupping rooms, hidden antique spaces, and roastery cafes with real retail depth.

-The best way through the page is to treat it as a route, not a ranked list.
-Start with Fritz Coffee Company for the best first stop: A Dohwa flagship where house-roasted coffee, bread, and a converted-house room all matter.
-Use Coffee Libre for the best roaster shelf: A Yeonnam original where direct-trade beans and hand-drip coffee still define the brand.
-Keep Coffee Hanyakbang for the best atmospheric detour: A hidden Euljiro room where hand-drip coffee and the antique setting make the trip feel specific.
+Fritz Coffee Company is the best first stop: A Dohwa flagship where house-roasted coffee, bread, and a converted-house room all matter.
+Coffee Libre is the best roaster shelf: A Yeonnam original where direct-trade beans and hand-drip coffee still define the brand.
+Coffee Hanyakbang is the best atmospheric detour: A hidden Euljiro room where hand-drip coffee and the antique setting make the trip feel specific.

 Pour Over picks